 Combining the exact Bethe ansatz solution and the low-energy effective field theory, Lukyanov~\cite{lukyanov1998low} studied the``vacuum'' (ground-state) energy of the XXZ chain for a given total magnetization under the twisted boundary condition with the twist parameter $2 \pi \theta$.
 (Here we introduce $\theta$ as the twist parametrizing the boundary condition as in Ref.~\cite{lukyanov1998low}.
 This should not be confused with the use of $\theta$ as a field variable elsewhere in this paper.)
 His remarkable results have been verified by several numerical studies.
 While the results are limited to $\theta <1$ in Ref.~\cite{lukyanov1998low}, we may access the excited states corresponding to $V_{\pm 1}$ under the untwisted (periodic) boundary condition.
 However, in this limit $\theta=1$, the mixing between $V_{\pm 1}$ states by the allowed vortex perturbation $V^c_2$ must be taken into account, as it was indeed suggested by Lukyanov~\cite{lukyanov1998low}.
 Below we will demonstrate that the mixing is necessary to reproduce the split between triplet and singlet levels at the BKT transition, which is required by the emergent SU(2) symmetry as discussed in the main text.

 Lukyanov's results can be also translated into our problem of the classical 2D XY model by the simple replacement $2\phi \to \phi$ as discussed above.
 In the following, we present an analysis in the context of the classical 2D XY model.
-Here, we present the calculation of the energy of triplets by using the "rotation" of the Hamiltonian.
 According to Lukyanov, the scaling dimension to the third order is

 where $x_{m,n}$ is the scaling dimension of $:e^{im\theta+i2n\phi}:$.
 In particular,

 In Eq.~\eqref{lukyanov_12}, however, the energy repulsion between $x^s_{0,1/2}$ and $x^c_{0,1/2}$, due to the cosine term, is not considered here.
 Hence, we shall determine it in order to calculate $y_\calK$ and $y_V$ to the second-order.